fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 **Delgado, F.**, Quinteros, M., Coppola, D., Báez, J.C.
 Open vent volcanism unravelled with 22 years of data: a case study of the Villarrica lava lake.
 In prep.

+Castillo, J., **Delgado, F.**, Maza, S., Morata, D. A joint InSAR and mineralogical characterization of anthropogenic deformation due to lithium brine extraction and salt growth in the Salar de Atacama basin (Central Andes).
+In prep.

 Symmes-Lopetegui, B., Baez, J.C., **Delgado, F.**, Ruiz, S. A geodetic (GNSS/InSAR) study of the 2016-2022 eruptive period of Nevados de Chillán volcano (southern Andes, Chile).
+In prep.

 Herrera, G., **Delgado, F.**, Riquelme, S., Campos, J. A joint geodetic-seismological approach to studye the seismic cycle of the Pichilemu fault.
 In prep.